roncli/LibWowAPI/README.markdown

 See the [Documentation](https://github.com/roncli/LibWowAPI/wiki/LibWowAPI) for more information on how to use LibWowAPI in your .NET application.

 ## Version History

+### 2.0.1 - 10/11/2015
+* Fixed a bug with the auctions that was introduced when Blizzard changed the realm list to incorporate connected realms.
+Note that this is considered a breaking change: Auctions.Realm is now Auctions.Realms, and is now a collection of RealmName.
+* Fixed a bug with the auctions that was introduced after Blizzard consolidated the auction houses into one realm and restructured the JSON so that auctions is no longer a collection of auction houses, but a collection of auctions.
+This is not a breaking change.

 ### 2.0 - 11/12/2014
 * Summary: